 There are a lot of athletes and their families that are expecting to play their sport in college.
 And far too many of them are actually counting on an athletic scholarship as part of their plan to pay for college.
-Yet, the truth is that most of these players won’t be recruited to play in college, much less get a scholarship.
+Yet, the truth is that most of these players won’t be recruited to play in college, much less get a scholarship because they make common recruiting mistakes.
 If you’re one of the following types of players, chances are you won’t be playing in college.

 1. Players who think coaches will contact them.

 It’s easy for athletes to make the common recruiting mistake that college coaches will be contacting them and they just need to wait for the offers to come rolling in.
 After all, every week there seems to be another story about some eighth grader committing to a nationally ranked football program or a softball player trying to decide which college to go to when she isn’t even old enough to get a learner’s permit.

 However, this is not normal for most athletes.
 Unless you’re a blue-chip athlete who regularly makes national lists of the top 100 recruits for your sport, you’re going to need to contact coaches if you want to be recruited.

 Even when coaches attend tournaments or prospect camps/combines, they generally already have specific athletes they intend to follow.
-They are aren’t going to waste their time and money attending an event where they hope they might stumble across some viable prospects.
+They aren’t going to waste their time and money attending an event where they hope they might stumble across some viable prospects.

 This means that players need to contact coaches to let them know they exist.
 Because planning on hitting a home run and hoping a coach will notice at a prospect camp is just a good way to waste money.